mattermost/mattermost-handbook/contributors/mattercon/mattermost-code-of-conduct.md

-# Mattermost Code of Conduct
+# Mattermost Events Code of Conduct

 Mattermost is dedicated to providing a harassment-free and inclusive event experience for everyone regardless of gender identity and expression, sexual orientation, disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or other protected categories.
 We do not tolerate harassment of event participants in any form.
 Mattermost takes violations of our policy seriously and will respond appropriately.